Account Settings

 ## Best Practices

-Review Settings before launching a real campaign and any time account ownership, team access, or connected tools change.
+Review Settings before you launch a real campaign.
+Review Settings again whenever account ownership, team access, or connected tools change.

 - **Keep login access personal:** do not share your username and password with teammates.
 Invite people through [Team Members](https://mailrith.com/docs/team-members.md) so each person has their own access.

-- **Separate account identity from sender identity:** changing your profile email does not configure what subscribers see in their inbox.
+- **Separate account identity from sender identity:** changing your profile email does not change what subscribers see in their inbox.
 Update sender details on the delivery connection instead.

-- **Check billing before planning a launch:** make sure required features are available before building a campaign around them.
+- **Check billing before planning a launch:** confirm that your plan includes the required features before you build a campaign that depends on them.

 - **Audit access after staff or vendor changes:** remove old team members, revoke unused API keys, and review authorized apps when someone leaves or a tool is retired.

-- **Keep records understandable:** clear names for workspaces, keys, and integrations make future troubleshooting much easier.
+- **Keep records understandable:** clear names for workspaces, keys, and integrations make future troubleshooting easier.

 ## Related Guides

 - [API Keys and Authorized Apps](https://mailrith.com/docs/api-keys-and-authorized-apps.md): API keys and authorized apps control how outside systems access a workspace.
-This guide explains when to use each one, how to create credentials safely, and when to revoke access.
+This guide explains when to use each credential type, how to create credentials safely, and when to revoke access.